-Note: Respondents who are for-profit organizations shall be awarded profit based upon earned fixed rate unit costs and actual reimbursable costs.
+Note: Respondents who are for-profit organizations shall be awarded profit based upon actual reimbursable costs.
 Said profit amount shall be calculated and paid in accordance with the specific federal and state laws and regulations applicable to each of the funding streams.